Get

 Aside from the obvious mess and damage to your plants, this behavior is potentially harmful to your feline.
 Many plants are toxic to cats, and you might not realize that one of your houseplants is poisonous to your cat until they nibble on one of its leaves!

 So, why is your cat doing this in the first place?
-In this article, we’ll answer all your questions and provide eight methods you can use to stop your cat from eating plants.
+In this article, we’ll answer all your questions and explain how to stop cats from eating plants!

 The 4 Reasons Why Your Cat Is Eating Plants

-Before we start discussing the ways you can stop your cat’s plant-eating behavior, it’s essential to understand why your cat is eating plants in the first place.
+Before we start discussing how to stop cats from eating plants, it’s essential to understand why your cat is eating plants in the first place.
 There are four main reasons for this behavior, and your cat could be eating plants for any of these reasons or even for a combination of several.

 1. Your Cat Is Bored